SwagDevOps/kamaze-docker_image/README.md

 # Easyfier for Docker image projects

 This ``gem`` can be used with [``rake``][rake], in order to provide recurrent tasks related to Docker image development.
-ATM the following tasks are provided:
+The following tasks are provided (as default):

 ```
 rake build                 # Build image
 rake exec[command]         # Run a command in a running container
 rake restart               # Restart container
 rake run[command]          # Run a command in a new container
-rake start                 # Start container as sample_image
+rake start                 # Start container as awseome_image
 rake stop                  # Stop container
 ```

 ## Sample of use